Realmaker/textTweener/README.md

 With textTweener you can generate a text rotator to your page.
 The different texts fade nicely into each other by moving the letters to their new position.

+Planned features for future releases:
+- Multiple instances
+- prev & next buttons.

+Changelog:

+v0.2:
+Ready for numbers and special characters.
+No bugs if a character is not supported.
+Class names are changed.

+v0.1:
 Only works for letters at the moment, no numbers or special characters.

 Preview: